ChadBurggraf/jspack/README.md

 exclusively for minification.
 This has the real consequence of causing the packing process to fail if you have any JavaScript syntax errors, so be warned.
 If there is any demand, I'll make this pluggable.
 You will also need to have **Java** installed and available in your system path.
+Please also note that the YUI Compressor binary must be in the same directory as `jspack.exe`, which will happen automatically if building from source.

 ## Building